Biology (Biology and Society), MS

 Concentration (2 credit hours)

-BIO 615 Biology and Society Lab (1), taken two times
+BIO 615 Biology and Society Lab (1), taken twice

 Electives or Research (21 credit hours)